Star Wars Logo

 Star Wars Emblem

-The current logo is the result of painstaking work by Suzy Rice.
-While creating it, the artist studied reproductions of political artworks of the 1930s because, at that time, fascism began to emerge as one of the forms of the state system.
-She also focused on the Art Deco style and used the enlarged Helvetica Black typeface as a reference.
+The current logo is the result of Suzy Rice’s meticulous work.
+In creating it, the artist studied reproductions of political works from the 1930s, when fascism became one form of state structure.
+She also focused on the Art Deco style and used the enlarged Helvetica Black font as a reference.